mkierzenka/SWDevProj/report/doc.md

 connections to all other nodes to support two-way communication.
 Like the server, the client will also include essential networking capabilities, and hold sockets for sending and listening.

+* PseudoNetwork: for Milestone 3, we created a fake networking layer to aid with debugging for our distributed KV store.
+Similarly to the videos, we set up a PseudoNetwork to have an array of message queues; each queue keeps track of the messages received and pending for each node.
+The pseudo network supports sending and receiving messages.
+Send push the given message to the target node's queue, while receive pops from the node's queue.
+Due to this setup with a single message queue array, each node and thread needs access to the same message queues.
+Therefore we had to initialize a PseudoNetwork in our .cpp test file and pass it in to numerous objects throughout the program, including the Application and the KVStore.

 * DataFrame: The DataFrame API will be similar to that on previous assignments.
 It will include operations to store and perform operations on data, such as map.
 A Schema will